 You might remember this famous cartoon from The New Yorker, where a pooch at a computer says to his buddy, “On the internet, nobody knows you’re a dog.”
 That same principle holds true when you’re searching for a training provider.
 A slick website is no guarantee of the provider’s underlying quality.

 To assess that quality accurately, you’ll have to do some investigating on your own.
 Ask the supplier to give you at least two references (and verify that the references themselves are credible).
 You’ll ask about the quality of the training, of course, but you’ll want to go deeper than that.
 Be sure to also ask about the quality of the customer service, and about the provider’s flexibility in pricing.
 Also consider the experience of the provider.
-For example, ExitCertified has been around since 2001 and is backed by a Fortune 100 tech company with 40+ years’ experience, but very few providers have that much history and support to back them up.
+For example, ExitCertified has been around since 2001 and is backed by Tech Data a company with 40+ years’ experience, but very few providers have that much history and support to back them up.

 2. Do They Offer a Variety of Vendor-Certified Courses?